Depression: Root Causes and Natural Support Strategies

 Depression and emotional exhaustion cannot exist at the moment when your mind is focused on gratitude.
 Managing your emotional state, mindset, and attitude can help to improve your depression, elevate mental fatigue, and increase your physical energy.
 Gratitude and prayer may help you with this.

 Having regular gratitude, prayer, or spiritual practices are some of the best ways to improve your mood.
 Begin your morning by counting the blessings in your life and by saying a short prayer.
 Stop throughout the day to appreciate new and small things.
+Take time to laugh about something each day!

 Keep a gratitude journal and write down at least three things you are grateful for before the end of the day.
 Try to come up with three new things each day to challenge yourself and to keep your mind in a positive state.
 Say a prayer before meals or bedtime or whenever you seek connection to a higher power.